ansible/django-ansible-base/docs/lib/routers.md

 Those are:

  - `get_sublist_queryset` - items shown in the listing _before_ filtering, OR candidate items for disassociation
- - `filter_queryset` - filter applied to items shown in sublist, which works the same as the viewset by itself
+ - `filter_queryset` - filter applied to items shown in sublist, typically RBAC filtering of what the request user can view in addition to filters from query params
- - `get_queryset` - candidate items to associate _before_ filtering
  - `filter_associate_queryset` - filter to items user should be able to associate, defers to `filter_queryset` by default
  - `perform_associate` - associate items
  - `perform_disassociate` - disassociate items